-Let’s look at 5 reasons why sharing your skills and knowledge will make you:
+Let’s explore five reasons why sharing your skills and knowledge will help you:

 • Improve faster